A vector image of palm trees on a sunset gradient background

 Exploring Puerto Rico: Nature, Community and Science in Action is the next in a series of global experiences — Temple Ambler Field Station Explorations.

-The trip includes lush rainforests, scenic coastlines and vibrant marine habitats — engage with scientists and the community to understand the unique tropical biodiversity on land and sea!
-Experience hands-on fieldwork with researchers studying Puerto Rico’s unique ecosystems and discover cultural traditions and community efforts that are shaping the island’s future.
+The trip includes lush rainforests, scenic coastlines and vibrant marine habitats.
+Engage with scientists and the community to understand the unique tropical biodiversity-on land and sea!
+Participate in hands-on fieldwork and learn how research and community initiatives are shaping Puerto Rico's future.

 • Round-trip airfare from Philadelphia.